markupai/n8n-app/README.md

 ## Credentials

-You'll need an MarkupApi API key:
+You'll need an Markup AI API key:

 1. Sign up for an [MarkupAI account](https://markup.ai/)
 2. Get your API key from your account settings